sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/scripting/index.md

 ### Log from your script

-You can log to the same log output as sitespeed.io:
+You can log to the same output as sitespeed.io:

 ~~~javascript
 module.exports = async function(context, commands) {